-With the 2017 Lollapalooza lineup headlined by Chance the Rapper, Lorde, Muse and The Killers, financially-challenged college students across the Midwest are managing to find $400 for tickets.
+With the 2018 Lollapalooza lineup rumored to be headlined by Cardi B, Tyler the Creator, Jack White and Brockhampton, financially-challenged college students across the Midwest are managing to find $400 for tickets.

 “Yeah, like, I’m totally broke,” Wisconsin junior Tony Ursur noted, “but like…LOLLA, man!
 So, I called my mom, and she floated me a loan for tix.”

 Other students weren’t fortunate enough to have a parent front the cash for a ticket.